Scottish Agricultural Census - News, guidance and sample forms

 Guidance and updates around the Scottish Agricultural Census.

-Guidance on how to complete your Census
+Guidance on completing your census

-You have been sent a form as you are the registered owner or tenant of land that has the potential for agricultural use now or in the future.
+You have been sent a form as you are the registered owner or tenant of land that has the potential for agricultural use, now or in the future.
 Although you may not be actively farming the land at present, it is important that we have a full picture of the present activity to help gauge the health of the farming industry as a whole.

-When land is let on a seasonal basis, the census form should be completed by the owner NOT the seasonal tenant.
+When land is let on a seasonal basis, the census form should be completed by the owner, NOT the seasonal tenant.
 The seasonal tenant should supply you with details of their land-use.
 However, do not include their livestock, unless you are managing them on contract.

 Completing your form online